| Asphalt Blending Characteristics |

 CAUTION.
 In considering bitumen solutions or cutbacks, the question of

 flashpoint should always be kept in mind.
-As a general rule, the flashpoint of the
+As a general rule, the flashpoint of

-flux used to produce it.
-This can, for instance, limit the use of fuel oil as a cheap
+solvent or flux used to produce it.
+This can, for instance, limit the use of

-flux.
-In cases where flammability (flashpoint) requirements are critical, chlorinated hydrocarbons may be used as solvents, but they are expensive and
+are critical, chlorinated hydrocarbons may be used as solvents, but they are

-poisonous.
+expensive and poisonous.

 Bitumen/wax blends